nicoleku8/Q-learning_note/Q-learning.md

 This introduces the need for **gradient descent** to update the network parameters

 2. Gradient Descent (loss based learning)
-Since you're predicting Q-values with a network, you define a **loss function**:
+> Since you're predicting Q-values with a network, you define a **loss function**:
-You update the network weights using **gradient descent**:
+> You update the network weights using **gradient descent**:

 3. Replay Buffer
-Unlike tabular Q-learning (which uses each experience only once), Deep Q-Learning uses a **replay buffer** to store past transitions.
+> Unlike tabular Q-learning (which uses each experience only once), Deep Q-Learning uses a **replay > buffer** to store past transitions.

 ---

-## Scaling to Large State Spaces
+## Generalizing with Deep Q-Learning

 As you saw it in the Atari game, when the **state space becomes exponentially large**, maintaining a Q-table becomes infeasible due to the curse of dimensionality and computationali efficiency.

----

-## Generalizing with Deep Q-Learning

 To address this, we replace the Q-table with a **function approximator**—typically a **deep neural network**—that learns general patterns in the data.

 ### 1. State Representation
 Represent each state as a vector of features (e.g., Pacman’s position, ghost locations, remaining pellets) instead of a table index.